wanghmin/wanghmin2.github.io/content/publication/busaryev-2013-afs/index.md

   multi-layered model to simulate complex fracture behaviors across thin layers.
 Our experiment shows that the system can efficiently and realistically simulate the fractures of multi-layered thin plates.
+summary: 'We study how to make thin-plate fracture animations more realistic by three novel techniques: a stress relaxation method; a fracture-aware remeshing scheme based on constrained Delaunay triangulation; and a multi-layered model to simulate complex fractures across thin layers. '
 tags:
 - thin plates
 - layers